 Plus, Connecticut is an especially enticing place to become an electrical technician.
 After all, the Northeast region of the U.S. is home to all kinds of industries, including a large residential and commercial construction sector.
 And people in this region tend to have a lot of respect for qualified tradesmen and women.
 They know that skilled hands-on work is essential to providing and maintaining the things they rely on, such as reliable electricity.

 So give yourself the chance to start prospering.
 Discover good options for electrician training in Connecticut by using your zip code to conduct a fast search right now!

 Top 3 Reasons to Get Electrician Training in Connecticut

 From homes and offices to sophisticated manufacturing plants, nearly all types of buildings depend on electrical systems for their full functionality.
 That's why electricians are so valuable.
 Every community needs them.
 And in Connecticut, they can take advantage of:

 1. A Positive Job Outlook

 Many of the state's electrical tradespeople are nearing the age of retirement.
-As a result, a lot of new job openings for electricians are expected to become available in CT between 2014 and 2024.
-In fact, employment in this trade is projected to rise within the state by more than 12 percent over that time period.
-That could equal about 226 openings each year.*
+As a result, a lot of new job openings for electricians are expected to become available in CT between 2020 and 2030.
+In fact, according to the Connecticut Department of Labor, employment in this trade is projected to rise within the state by almost 18 percent over that time period.
+That could equal about 1,000 openings each year.